Kfar Yona: Sports and culture

 The community center operates a music conservatory and holds public concerts.
 In 2006, 250 grade-school students participated in a basketball program.
 The older student's league has won championships.
 The community center holds classes in photography, ceramics, pottery and cooking.

 Education

 In 2010, Kfar Yona had 3 state schools, Hadar, Rimon and Amal, and a state-religious school, Bar Ilan.
 The town also has a junior high and high school, Ish Shalom.

 Transportation

 Highway 57 is the main traffic artery connecting Kfar Yona to other localities and the national road system—Netanya to the west and Highway 6 to the east.

 The city has no railway connection and since 2014 has been served by the Kavim bus company, which replaced Nateev Express.

+Voting Patterns

+In the 2022 election, 49 percent of voters in Kfar Yona voted for the parties of the center-left coalition led by Yair Lapid, while 48 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.1 percent voted for the Arab parties.